davmac314/tosaithe/doc/TSBP.md

 ## Kernel File Requirements

+The protocol recognises kernels in the ELF file format.
+ELF is a very flexible format, and there are some restrictions on some specifics of the structure that must be applied to the kernel.
+The main requirement is that a _Tosaithe Entry Header_ be present (see relevant section below).
+There are some other minor restrictions, many of which may be satisified as a natural outcome of the usual linking process; they are listed here.

- * Kernel must be structured as an ELF file, with no relocations.
+ * The kernel must be structured as an ELF file, with no relocations.
  * At offset 0 in any loadable ELF segment (i.e. of type `PT_LOAD`) a `tosaithe_entry_header`
    structure, including valid signature, must be present.
-Alternatively, a non-loadable segment of type `0x64534250` must be present and contain the header (which must also be present in a loadable segment).
-The header must be aligned on an 8-byte boundary.
-See the **Tosaithe Entry Header** section below.
+Alternatively, a non-loadable segment of type `0x64534250` must be present and contain the header (which must also be present in a loadable segment); in this case, the header must also be contained anywhere within a loadable segment.
+The header must be aligned to an 8-byte boundary.
- * Kernel virtual address must be somewhere in the top 2GB of the "negative" portion of the address space (i.e. from `0xFFFF_FFFF_8000_0000` to `0xFFFF_FFFF_FFFF_FFFF`).
+ * Kernel virtual address must be somewhere in the top 2GB of the "negative" portion of the address space (i.e. from `0xFFFF_FFFF_8000_0000` to `0xFFFF_FFFF_FFFF_FFFF`). \
    Note: the "negative" portion is also referred to as the "higher half".
  * Loadable segments must not overlap.
  * Segment alignment must be 4kb, 2mb or 1gb; all segments must have the same alignment.

-Note: many of these requirements will be satisfied as a natural outcome of the usual linking process.

-## How the Kernel is Loaded

- * The kernel will be loaded into physically contiguous memory, but at an arbitrary physical address.
-Segment alignment will be honoured.
- * Any parts of a loadable segment that are not present in the file (i.e. for segments where the size in memory is larger than the size in file) will be zero-filled.
-(Note: this allows for a standard ".bss" section).
+The format of the Tosaithe Entry Header is detailed in the following section.

 ## Tosaithe Entry Header

-The Tosaithe Entry Header (`tosaithe_entry_header` structure) must be present at the beginning of the first segment in the kernel executable.
-This structure statically communicates information from the kernel to the bootloader.
+The Tosaithe Entry Header (`tosaithe_entry_header` structure) must be present in the kernel, such that it can be located by the bootloader (see the requirements in **Kernel File Requirements** above).

 It contains the following fields: